HackerEarth/django-allauth/README.rst

 authentication.

-This repository was forked from https://github.com/pennersr/django-allauth when django-allauth did not support stackexchange is socialaccounts The newer django-allauth version requires database migration, which seems to be an overkill to support an extra network, hence the required information has been added in app_settings.
+This repository was forked from https://github.com/pennersr/django-allauth when django-allauth did not have support for stackexchange.
+The newer django-allauth version requires a database migration to support networks like stackexchange which seems to be an overkill to support an extra network.
+This application has support for without the database migration and stores the required information in app_settings.

 Rationale
 =========